botmasterai/botmasterai.github.io/content/working-with-botmaster/writing-your-own-bot-class.md

 ### `#__emitUpdate(update)`

 Like `__applySettings`, this method is implemented in `BaseBot`.
 It handles errors, calling the `incoming` middleware stack, and most importantly, actually calling `this.emit(update)` to emit the actual update.
 You can overwrite this method if you wish, but in its current state, it handles the most important cases you will want to deal with.
-You will however need to call it with your formatted update object as a parameter in order to actually get the update object in a `bot.on('update', callback)` block.
+You should call this method with the formatted `update` object created by calling `formatUpdate()`;

 ### `#__sendMessage(message)`